vniche/aws-vpc-pulumi/README.md

 # aws-vpc-pulumi

-A Pulumi NPM library to ease VPC resources setup
+A Pulumi NPM library to ease VPC resources setup on AWS

 This library is inspired in the current version of the "Create VPC" wizard from the AWS Console: